 There is no better place to deepen your yoga practice and enhance your journey as a yogi than the Long Beach Peninsula.
 Weather permitting, we will practice yoga outside on the lawn or on the beach, where we can listen to the birds sings and hear the roar of the Ocean.
-There will be four yoga instructors at the 2021 festival, each with their own unique style and variety.
+Several instructors will be at the festival, each with their own unique style and variety.
+We will be introducing Kundalini Yoga as part of our program for the first time at Jiva Yoga Festival!
 These classes are appropriate for all levels of experience, from beginning to advanced, and there is no additional charge for yoga classes.

 Dawn began her yoga journey in 2009 while living in Los Angeles as a freelance artist.
-What starting as stretches to help alleviate aches and pains from childhood injuries turned into an in depth journey to India.
+What started as stretches to help alleviate aches and pains from childhood injuries turned into an in-depth journey to India.

-Being a curious purist at heart, looking into the roots of this ancient practice had her going to the source of it all- northern and southern India and obtaining her 500 hour certification with studies into various types of yoga, meditation, mindfulness and breath-work.
+Being a curious purist at heart, looking into the roots of this ancient practice had her going to the source of it all in northern and southern India and obtaining her 500-hour certification with studies into various types of yoga, meditation, mindfulness, and breath-work.
 Dawn has been continually teaching restorative and meditative yoga modalities since returning to the states in 2017.

-Dawn has a passion for the art of yoga and sharing it with others- the inner relationship of union in the mind, body and soul that allows us to heal by calming the nervous system, quieting the mind, transform and continue to grow in awareness/alignment each day.
+Dawn has a passion for the art of yoga and sharing it with others- the inner relationship of the union of the mind, body, and soul that allows us to heal by calming the nervous system, quieting the mind, transforming and continuing to grow in awareness and alignment each day.